 - support to the JSC Emergency Operations Center (EOC)

 - and assistance, as needed, in the training astronauts on the use of ISS amateur radio hardware.

 The JSCARC is actively engaging in a variety of activities throughout the year including contesting, VHF/UHF, antennas, DIY projects, special event operations, and miscellaneous Public Service activities.
-For convenience to our on-site and off-site members, 2 Club meetings will now be held the 2nd Thursday of each month.
-The first meeting will be held during lunch hour as a brown bag meeting for on-site members.
-A second duplicate meeting will commence at 6:30PM at the main Gilruth facility in the Inspiration Room.
+Club meetings are held the 2nd Thursday of each month starting at 6:30PM at the main Gilruth facility in the Inspiration Room.
 Access to the Gilruth Center is off of Space Center Boulevard on the north side of the Johnson Space Center.
 Please check the W5RRR web site for the posted meeting room locations.
 Stimulating discussions, friendly people, free refreshments, and door prizes are regularly provided.

 This is <your callsign> your Net Control station for this evening’s net.
 This is a directed net, which means all calls are to be made to the Net Control station unless you are instructed otherwise.
 All amateur radio operators are invited and encouraged to check into the net.

 When checking into the net please announce your call sign slowly and phonetically followed by your name and whether or not you have traffic for the net.
 After a few check-ins the net control will pause and review the check-in list.
 If your check-in is not acknowledged, please try again.

 We will now begin taking check-ins to the Johnson Space Center Amateur Radio club information net.
 Any stations wishing to check-in to the net tonight, please call now.